swishtail/brainfuck-interpreter/README.md

 # brainfuck-interpreter
 Minimal Brainfuck interpreter.
-Run the binary using "./brainfuck [filename]", or the script using "./brainfuck.rkt [filename]".
+Run the script using "./brainfuck.rkt filename", where filename is the name of a file containing Brainfuck instructions.